aistabci/abci-docs/en/docs/abci-cloudstorage/encryption.md

 There are two typical encryptions for cloud storages.
 The one is Client-Side Encryption (CSE) and another one is Server-Side Encryption (SSE).
 SSE needs to provide functionality from storage side.
 The ABCI Cloud Storage supports SSE.

 Data is encrypted when it is stored in disks after uploading to ABCI Cloud Storage.
-Encrypted data is decryped after retrieving data from the disk.
+Encrypted data is decrypted after retrieving data from the disk.
 Then the data will be downloaded.
 Thus, data are decrypted while transferring through the routes though, communications are encrypted by TLS with specifying `https://s3.abci.ai` as an endpoint.

 Amazon S3 provides SSE shown in the table below.
 ABCI Cloud Storage provides SSE functionality equivalent to SSE-S3.
 SSE-C and SSE-KMS are not available for ABCI Cloud Storage.